 Thankfully, there are ways in which we can prepare ourselves against this:

-2. A UPS (uninterruptible power supply) device is another good way to protect against surges.
+An uninterruptible power supply device is another good way to protect against surges.
 We often find these connected to our computers at work.
 The UPS device works like a generator, providing a continuous supply of electricity for an additional period of time in the event of a power outage.
 This gives us enough time to properly shut down appliances if the power outage is expected to last long.

 There’s more to protecting your appliances than just surge protection devices, however.
 The easiest methods require discipline and responsibility.

 This can promote the chance of a destructive electrical surge occurring.
 Our advice is that appliances and gadgets that are not being used should be unplugged.

 4. Check wirings.

 Make sure that your home has an updated wiring system that can handle the power of your appliances, especially if you live in an older house.